ObamaPhony/docs/rest-api.md

 Route ID|Description|Callback
 --------|-----------|--------
 /speechgen/speeches|This is a route for the API which returns a JSON object containing a list of Speeches we have cached already.
-This is called with a HTTP POST request.|Possibly a k:v store with a list of speeches we have cached
+This is called with a HTTP POST request.|Possibly a k:v store with a list of speeches cached, or a MongoDB store which is easier to access.
-/speechgen
+/speechgen/genspeech/{speech_id}|This a route for the API which calls the Python speech-analysis module, asynchronously, so the server doesn't hang during execution.
+It takes an ID from the speeches route previously mentioned.
+/speechgen/retrieve/{speech_id}